 - Interrupted urinary flow or urinary retention

 - The majority of bladder stones cause no additional problems in addition to the underlying bladder disorder.

-Urosepsis, painful impaction in the urethra, urinary retention with postrenal kidney failure, rarely squamous cell carcinoma of the bladder.
+Urosepsis, painful impaction in the urethra, urinary retention with postrenal kidney failure, or rarely squamous cell carcinoma of the bladder.

-Diagnostic Work-Up of Bladder Calculi
+Diagnostic Workup of Bladder Calculi

 Bladder stones imaging with ultrasonography shows an echogenic mass in the urinary bladder with posterior acoustic shadow.
 After repositioning, the echogenic mass should move due to gravity.
-Imaging is most reliably with a filled bladder.
+Imaging is most reliable with a filled bladder.

 Many bladder stones are radiopaque, but some are obscured by overlying bowel gas shadows or are not radiopaque.

 Non-radiopaque urinary bladder stones can be detected by cystography, causing a filling defect of the contrast media [fig. cystography with bladder stones].

 Even without contrast media, CT scan is a reliable method for diagnosing bladder stones.